d2l-ai/d2l-en/chapter_introduction/index.md

 for solving machine learning problems.
 Thus far, we have only talked about machine learning broadly and not deep learning.
-To see why deep learning is important, we should pause for a moment to highlight a couple crucial points.
+To see why deep learning is important, we should pause for a moment to highlight a couple of crucial points.

-First, the problems that we have discussed thus far---learning from raw audio signal, the raw pixel values of images, or mapping between sentences of arbitrary lengths and their counterparts in foreign languages---are problems where deep learning excels and where traditional ML methods faltered.
+First, the problems that we have discussed thus far---learning from the raw audio signal, the raw pixel values of images, or mapping between sentences of arbitrary lengths and their counterparts in foreign languages---are problems where deep learning excels and where traditional ML methods faltered.